 \subsubsection{3D position reconstruction}

 The reconstruction of the initial 3D vertex (x$_0$, y$_0$, z$_0$) of an event is essential for the analysis.
-This is achieved through a multi-step process that combines the effect of electric field, electron drift lifetime, light collection efficiency, and so on.
+This is achieved through a multi-step process that combines the effect of electric field, electron drift lifetime, light collection efficiency.

 First, as the horizontal position (x$\rm_r$, y$\rm _r$) is reconstructed from the S2 signal hit pattern observed on the top PMT array, as discussed in subSec.~\ref{subsec:event_location}.
-With the reconstructed horizontal position (x$\rm_r$, y$\rm _r$) and the measured electron drift time $\mathrm{t_d}$, the initial vertical position x$_0$, y$_0$, z$_0$ is determined by tracing the electron cloud path back from the liquid-gas interface to its origin.
+With the reconstructed horizontal position (x$\rm_r$, y$\rm _r$) and the measured electron drift time $\mathrm{t_d}$, the initial vertical position $\mathrm{x_0}$, $\mathrm{y_0}$, $\mathrm{z_0}$ is determined by tracing the electron cloud path back from the liquid-gas interface to its origin.
 This requires a precise model of the electron drift velocity field $\mathrm{\vec{v}(x, y, z)}$ inside the drift region.
 The back-tracing itself is performed by numerically solving the equation of motion $\mathrm{d\vec{r}/dt = -\vec{v}(\vec{r})}$ backward in time.
 We use the Runge-Kutta method starting from the endpoint (x$_{\mathrm{r}}$, y$_\mathrm{r}$, z$_{\text{gate}}$) and integrating over the duration $\mathrm{t_d}$ to find the initial position (x$_0$, y$_0$, z$_0$).